 A foreign person took a significant and notifiable action by acquiring a 20 per cent interest in an Australian entity in 2023 and did not notify the Treasurer before taking the action.
 The consideration for the acquisition was \$5 million.
-The foreign person realises they breached the Act and submits a retrospective application in August 2024.
+The foreign person realises they breached the Act and submits a disclosure of actions already taken in August 2024.
 The Treasurer issues a no objection notification in relation to the action in September 2024.
-The fee for the retrospective application is calculated as if the action had been taken at the time of the Treasurer's approval (that is, September 2024).
+The fee for the disclosure of actions already taken is calculated as if the action had been taken at the time of the Treasurer's approval (that is, September 2024).